gethiox/HIDI/README.md

 # Requirements

-- Machine with Linux, either dedicated one for bridging with hardware midi interface or just your local machine
+- Machine with Linux, either dedicated one for bridging with hardware MIDI interface or just your local machine
 - **Optional MIDI interface**, please avoid cheap china USB interfaces, [it has problem with receiving data](http://www.arvydas.co.uk/2013/07/cheap-usb-midi-cable-some-self-assembly-may-be-required/)
   (unless you have old version lying around, it may work just fine).